laravel/docs/routing.md

 Remember, by default, the `RouteServiceProvider` includes your route files within a namespace group, allowing you to register controller routes without specifying the full `App\Http\Controllers` namespace prefix.
 So, you only need to specify the portion of the namespace that comes after the base `App\Http\Controllers` namespace.

-<a name="route-group-sub-domain-routing"></a>
+<a name="route-group-subdomain-routing"></a>
-### Sub-Domain Routing
+### Subdomain Routing

-Route groups may also be used to handle sub-domain routing.
-Sub-domains may be assigned route parameters just like route URIs, allowing you to capture a portion of the sub-domain for usage in your route or controller.
-The sub-domain may be specified by calling the `domain` method before defining the group:
+Route groups may also be used to handle subdomain routing.
+Subdomains may be assigned route parameters just like route URIs, allowing you to capture a portion of the subdomain for usage in your route or controller.
+The subdomain may be specified by calling the `domain` method before defining the group:

     Route::domain('{account}.myapp.com')->group(function () {
         Route::get('user/{id}', function ($account, $id) {